 Business is all about people.
 If people like and trust you, they'll throw work your way.
 How do you win their admiration?
 By being sincerely interested in them.
 That's it.
 That's the magic.
 Ask lots of questions, listen to what they say and respond accordingly.

-This is not an opportunity to talk about yourself.
+It's not an opportunity to talk about yourself.
 By all means, if people want to know more about you, go for it!
 Just don't dominate the conversation and aim to swing it back to them.
 People will absolutely love you for being so interested in what they have to say.

 Oh and – another top tip – say their name!
-Dale Carnegie, author of How to Win Friends and Influence People, says it's the most magical sound in the world to them, so it will definitely help you win their respect.
+Dale Carnegie, author of How to Win Friends and Influence People, says it's the most magical sound in the world to them, so it will help you win their respect.